TechAdi01/WordPress-To-Do-List-Plugin/README.md

 4. Add the shortcode [checkitof] to any page or post.

 #🛠️ How It Works
+``
-      The plugin registers a shortcode that loads a simple HTML task interface.
+      -The plugin registers a shortcode that loads a simple HTML task interface.
-      JavaScript (AJAX) handles task submission without refreshing the page.
+      -JavaScript (AJAX) handles task submission without refreshing the page.
-      Tasks are stored in the WordPress database using the options table.
+      -Tasks are stored in the WordPress database using the options table.
-      You can modify styles and extend functionality (e.g., due dates, persistent user tasks, etc.)
+      -You can modify styles and extend functionality (e.g., due dates, persistent user tasks, etc.)

 #📁 Plugin File Structure
  ```bash